-5.2 Integration Testing
+5.2 INTEGRATION TESTING

-Integration testing will be emphasized when considering communication between the frontend and backend components.
+Integration testing was emphasized when considering communication between the frontend and backend components.
+All features were thoroughly tested in order to ensure each component worked together seamlessly.
 Examples of this include:

 - Sending and receiving data (Frontend to Backend) - Storage and retrieval of data from the database (Backend to Database) - Receival of data points from algorithm to visualization tool (Backend to Frontend)